orbisius/orbisius-support-tickets/readme.txt

 * Using custom ticket password form
 * Guests can now really post a reply.
 * Removed url from ticket reply
-* Tickets are custom comment type now: orb_support_ticket_reply so they don't appear in the recent comments widget.
+* Tickets are custom comment type now: orb_sup_tx_reply so they don't appear in the recent comments widget.
+* Added code that filters 'orb_sup_tx_reply' comment post types because ticket replies could contain sensitive data.
+* Tickets appear in chronological order.
+That means the oldest one is at the top.

 = 1.0.2 =
 * Fixed: Do not throw an exception when sanitizeData doesn't know how to sanitize the passed data e.g. NULL or object.
 Thanks Ivo Minchev for reporting this.